Alex Anzalone: Detroit Lions

 Anzalone signed with the Detroit Lions on March 24, 2021.
 He entered the 2021 season as a starting linebacker.
 He started the first 14 games before suffering a shoulder injury in Week 15.
 He was placed on injured reserve on December 20.
+In the 2021 season, he appeared in and started 14 games.
+He finished with one sack, 78 total tackles (49 solo), one interception, and seven passes defended.